dungnguyentien0409/competitive-programming/README.md

 # Competitive Programming Solutions
 I am Chrish Dung Nguyen - .NET Developer
-This is the reference solutions for Competitive Programmings mostly on leetcode
+This is the reference solutions for Competitive Programmings mostly on leetcode, spoj

-I divide them into topics like: array, sort, dynamic programming.
+I divide them into topics like: array, sort, dynamic programming, so on.
 My code is mostly implemented by Javascript also includes the explaination

 Dont forget to give me stars if you think they are helpful.